-Do you experience a sharp pain under your ribs?
-Does it make you think you are having a heart attack?
+Do you experience sharp pain under your ribs?
+Does it make you feel like you are having a heart attack?
 Does this pain tend to worsen when you try and take deep breaths?

 While such pain is usually common and not of much concern in most circumstances, sometimes, it could be an indication of a serious underlying health condition.
 Let’s understand the different conditions that exhibit symptoms of pain under your left breast or rib.
 Read on.

 Table Of Contents

 Causes And Symptoms Of Pain Under The Left Rib Cage

 Sharp pain under the left rib cage could be due to a variety of reasons.
 Several organs are located in this region of your body – like your heart, spleen, lung, colon, kidney, pancreas, and stomach.
 Hence, the causes of the pain can be many.

 While most of these causes can be treated right at home, some of them could be life-threatening and may need immediate medical diagnosis, followed by appropriate treatment.